ksl1816/manager-io-sales-analytics-dashboard/README.md

 ## 🛠️ Built With

-This extension was built using the **[Manager.io Developer Toolkit](https://github.com/ksl1816/manager-developer-toolkit-extenstion)** — a companion extension that lets you explore Manager.io API endpoints and generate AI prompts for building extensions like this one.
+This extension was built using the **[Manager.io Developer Toolkit](https://github.com/ksl1816/manager-developer-toolkit-extenstion)** — and AI tools a companion extension that lets you explore Manager.io API endpoints and generate AI prompts for building extensions like this one.

 ---